wooden balance bike

 • Warranty: none

-This bike has a tricycle and 2 wheeled balance bike configuration and is a good budget option.
-The tricycle is extra stable and helps pre-walkers, and new walkers build muscle and get around.
-It has a 30 pounds weight capacity and is recommended for kids aged 12 months to 3 years old.
-It comes with a padded and adjustable seat, rubber wheels, and rubber handlebar grips.
+This bike has a tricycle and 2-wheeled balance bike configuration, making it a good budget option.
+The tricycle is extra stable and helps pre-walkers and new walkers build muscle and get around.

-The bike is easily assembled by following the included directions and by using the included Allen key.
+The bike is easily assembled by following the included directions and using the included Allen key.
 Its birch frame is sturdy and made to last, but it is on the smaller side and doesn’t leave much room for kids to grow.

 Bike Accessories